iCliniq Logo

 Hello doctor,

 I am a 19-year-old male.
-I have noticed that small pieces of food (meat) would get stuck in the retromolar region in the mouth.
-I did not see this before in my life.
+I have noticed small pieces of food (meat) getting stuck in the retromolar region in the mouth.
+I have not experienced this previously.
 Is this normal?
 What can I do to prevent food from getting stuck there?
+Kindly help.

 Hi,